najlae01/najlae01/README.md

 ## I'm currently a Software Engineering Student 💻

-- 🎲 I’m currently learning 3d modeling in blender
+- 🎲 I’m currently learning three.js
 - 👯 I’m looking to connect with more artists and game developers
 - 🥅 2023 Goals: Learn more about Game Development 🎮